This article provides a description of popular assemblers and their architecture-specific differences.

 gcc/config/tc-riscv.c

-starts s new fragment after a
+starts a new fragment after a

 relaxable instruction.